Background pattern

 • Cimetidine and ranitidine (used for stomach acid).

-• Phenytoin and valproic acid (antiepileptic medications).
+• Phenytoin and valproic acid (antiepileptics).

 • Lithium (used for depression).

-• Zidovudine (used to treat HIV infections).
+• Zidovudine (used in the treatment of HIV infections).

 • Tricyclic antidepressants or monoamine oxidase inhibitors.

-• Oral contraceptives.
+• Hormonal contraceptives.

-Taking Dolmen with food, drinks, and alcohol
+Taking Dolmen with Food, Drinks, and Alcohol

 Take this medication after meals or with some food.

-Pregnancy and breastfeeding
+Pregnancy and Breastfeeding

 Pregnancy